karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.update({}, {$set: {vaccinated: true }});
 	db.unicorns.find({vaccinated: true});

-You'd likely expect to find all of your precious unicorns to be vaccinated.
+You'd expect to find all of your precious unicorns to be vaccinated.
 To get the behavior you desire, a fourth parameter must be set to true:

 	db.unicorns.update({}, {$set: {vaccinated: true }}, false, true);
 	db.unicorns.find({vaccinated: true});